WatonZ/ML_mid/README.md

-This is a model which can predict the number of people supposed to be survive over the Titanic incident ,someone thinks they travel into parallel world
+This is a model which can predict the number of people supposed to be survive over the Titanic incident ,someone thinks they travel into parallel world ,others don't think so